Payments

 }

-}The first plan without a Stripe price is the default free plan.
-That is the plan the platform uses when there is no active subscription row.
+}The first plan without a Stripe price is the default free plan, used when no active subscription exists.

 Single-Price And Multi-Interval Plans